scperkins/EJEHardenberg.github.io/public/tech-blog/adding-scheduled-posts.md

     cd /path/to/your/directory/
     harp compile

-And then you'll be comping harp every day at 5 minutes after midnight.
+And then you'll be compiling harp every day at 5 minutes after midnight.
 If you use gh-pages you'll probably want to add this cron task locally, if it's on a server then you'll want to do it up there.
 All in all it's pretty simple to add scheduled posts to your blog or site!